 What can Sales Managers do to cut down recruitment time?

-The recruitment time can diminish to as little as 6 hours with the right partner significantly reducing your cost of hiring.
+The recruitment time can diminish to as little as 6 hours with the right internal disciplines, significantly reducing your cost of hiring.

-If you would like to discuss how a consulting recruiter partnership can assist you, please reach out to our office.
+If you would like to discuss how to improve your recruitment processes, please reach out to our office.

 If you found this article helpful, follow us on LinkedIn or subscribe to our business blog to make sure you don’t miss new posts.

 You may also be interested in reading these articles:

 © Y2020 Sales Focus Advisory All Rights Reserved